ginolhac/chip-seq/docs/mapping.md

 paleomix
 ```

-In case it is not, your are certainly missing the module, please re-run
-the `module use` and `module load` in the [set-up](http://ginolhac.github.io/chip-seq/install/)
+In case it is not, your are certainly not using the _singularity container_, see instructions in the [set-up](http://ginolhac.github.io/chip-seq/install/)

 ### test your install

 fetch the example, reference is the human mitochondrial genome
 ```
-mkdir -p ~/install/paleomix/example
+mkdir -p ~/paleomix/example
-cp -r /work/users/aginolhac/chip-seq/paleomix/examples/bam_pipeline/00* ~/install/paleomix/example
+cp -r /scratcg/users/aginolhac/chip-seq/bam_pipeline_example/000* ~/paleomix/example
-cd ~/install/paleomix/example
+cd ~/paleomix/example
 ```
 run the example, start by a `dry-run`, adjust the number of threads accordingly.
 ```
-paleomix bam_pipeline run --bwa-max-threads=1 --max-threads=2 --dry-run 000_makefile.yaml
+paleomix bam_pipeline run --bwa-max-threads=1 --max-threads=8 --dry-run 000_makefile.yaml
 ```

 If all fine, re-rerun the command without the `--dry-run` option

-Of note, calling `mapDamage` was disabled to limit the computation time (~ 35 min when included).
+Of note, calling `mapDamage` and `GATK` were disabled to limit the computation time (~ 35 min when included).
 Anyway, this tool is not used for ChIP-seq analysis.

 ### Generate a makefile